mfornet/acmx/README.md

 * Add more testcases than provided in statement using `Add Test Case`, or modify and see existing testcases by calling `Open Test Case`.

 * If your solution keep failing you can stress it using a generator and a brute solution.
-Call `Upgrage` to create both generator (`gen.py`) and correct (`brute.cpp`) programs.
+Call `Upgrade` to create both generator (`gen.py`) and correct (`brute.cpp`) programs.
 Right now generator must be written in python.
 After both codes are ready call `Stress` and your original code will be tested on random test cases from generator against correct solution.

 The environment structure is the following: